mvazquezc/container-signature-verification-lab/README.md

     crictl pull mirror-registry.e2e.bos.redhat.com:8443/openshift-release-dev/ocp-release@sha256:e8680baf0b44dc55accfe08c4ad298d508d5a19a371bc4747c2f6a92225aa38f
     ~~~

-4. For solving above error we could do identity remapping, this is supported for GPG (but under consideration for sigstore):
+4. For solving above error we could do identity remapping, this is supported for GPG and Sigstore:

     > NOTE: Even if we can configure identity remapping, you want to pull from the original pull spec and rely on the mirror configuration.